 Darren Sharpe MBACP Dip

-Being in self-isolation is lonely, it's even lonely when surrounded by family or friends.
+In some ways coming out of lockdown seems even harder than self isolation; facing the uncertainty of 'the new normal'.
 Maybe you're often anxious and right now is worse than ever.
 Maybe you're struggling to sleep, struggling to settle and don't know where to turn.
 Maybe you're drinking more to get through, you're eating patterns have changed and you're not sure why.

 Are you worried about your job, your health, loved ones and the future.
 Are you struggling with too much?

 If this sounds familiar, I get it. we can take this chance to start working on what's going on for you.
 To offer support when you need it the most.

 Counselling is more than just talking, it’s more than just exploring your feelings.
 Counselling is about the relationship.
 A relationship which is built on a foundation of the right conditions, with the right person.

 That’s what is on offer, the right conditions and the right person; which will lead us to build a strong therapeutic foundation on which to build our work together- to build ideas and explore feelings in a secure, constructive way.

 Being a male counsellor, the offer is perhaps a different one.
 A different way to express, share and deal with what comes up.
 I tend not to shy away but go with you, facing whatever comes up without fear.

 Area's of specialism include family issues, anxiety, relationships, stress, disability, autism, being male, suicide- ideation and survival.